Can DSS improve strategic planning?

 9. Strategic planning should guide tactical planning.

-DSS can facilitate sharing of planning information, support collaborative planning and link strategic and tactical planning processes.
+Computerized decision support can facilitate sharing of planning information, support collaborative planning and link strategic and tactical planning processes.

 What are some DSS and strategic planning case examples?